xdamah/swagger-xdamah-examples/3-mixed/README.md

 * design first
 * xdamah

-In api-docs.json look for presence of x-damah=true/false or its absense.
+In api-docs.json look for presence of x-damah=true/false or its absence.

+Do try the examples using swagger-ui and postman.
+Use postman in case of requests of type application/x-www-form-urlencoded and multipart/form-data.
+Read more about all this [here](../README.md)